Blue Farm Wines

 “Made in the Vineyard”

-Tastings usually include at least one estate Pinot Noir and one or two from the other sources, Laceroni and King Ridge Vineyard (Fort Ross–Seaview appellation).
-Because the wines are “made in the vineyard,” with the approach in the cellar generally hands-off, they tend to express their sites well, and as a group represent the diversity of Sonoma County Pinot Noir.
+Tastings usually include at least one estate Pinot Noir and one or two from the other sources, Laceroni, Gap’s Crown (Petaluma Gap), and King Ridge Vineyard (Fort Ross–Seaview).
+Because the wines are “made in the vineyard,” with the approach in the cellar generally hands-off, they tend to express their sites well and, as a group, represent the diversity of Sonoma County Pinot Noir.

 Tip: Blue Farm tastings take place on weekdays only.
 It’s best to request an appointment at least 48 hours in advance.